-effective exchange rate (a measure of the value of a currency against a weighted average of several foreign currencies) divided by a price deflator or index of costs.
-Increase in the real effective exchange rate indicates appreciation.
+effective exchange rate, as defined here, is likely to be influenced by a country's trading activities and thus may be correlated with the error term in Equation (1), we will try regressions with or without it.
 Capital account control is from an updated version of Chinn and Ito's financial openness index (Chinn and Ito, 2008), which is an index measuring a country's degree of capital account openness.
 It is based on the binary dummy variables that codify the tabulation of restrictions on cross-border financial transactions reported in the IMF's Annual Report on Exchange Arrangements and Exchange Restrictions (AREAER).
 Higher value of the index indicates higher degree of openness.
 Table 1 presents summary statistics for all the variables involved in Equation (1).